Tier List

 Rank Name Why It Matters

-#1 Weakest Starting XI Slot Upgraded With a Fitting Prime Card A fitting Prime card for the weakest Starting XI slot ranks S because it changes the Cup push immediately: the bad starter leaves, the active OVR rises, and the squad keeps a usable shape.
-It beats captain route spending when the Cup gate is the next wall, but it drops if the Prime card duplicates a solved position.
+#1 Weakest Starting XI Slot Fixed by a Needed Prime Card A needed Prime card for the weakest Starting XI slot ranks S because it can raise the squad preview immediately and push the team through the 93 OVR gate.
+It beats route spending when Cup access is the next wall, but it drops if the Prime card duplicates a solved position.

 A Tier Picks